timesize/monster-oop/02-express-mongo-crud/mongoose-intro/27-28/README.md

 ## Mongo & Mongoose setup

-Let's do a quick activity and try to get Mongoose and Mongo setup on our machines.
+Let's do a quick activity and get Mongoose and Mongo setup on our machines.

-1. Assuming you already have MongoDB installed, to get started using mongoose in a project, we have to install it in our `package.json`:
+1. Assuming you already have MongoDB installed <sub>(you did this at installfest)<sub>, to get started using mongoose in a project, we have to install it in our `package.json`:

 ```bash
   npm install --save mongoose